awslabs/ec2-spot-workshops/content/monte-carlo-with-batch/batch/job_definition.md

 - **platformCapabilities**: the platform capabilities required by the job definition.
 Either `EC2` or `FARGATE`.

 {{% notice info %}}
-The values of `vcpus` and `memory` have been defined based on the resources needed to render a specific file.
-Each Blender file can be different in this sense and those values should be adapted accordingly to prevent the container from running out of memory when executing Blender.
+The values of `vcpus` and `memory` have been defined based on the resources needed to price a specific portfolio.
+Each portfolio can be different in this sense and those values should be adapted accordingly to prevent the container from running out of memory when executing Python.
 {{% /notice %}}

 Execute this command to create the job definition.
 To learn more about this API, see [register-job-definition CLI command reference](https://docs.aws.amazon.com/cli/latest/reference/batch/register-job-definition.html).